aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/document-conversion/convert-one-file/_index.md

 ﻿---
-title: Convert One File - Aspose.Words for SharePoint
+title: Convert One File
+second_title: Aspose.Words for SharePoint
 articleTitle: Convert One File
 linktitle: Convert One File
 description: "How to convert a file from SharePoint UI using the Aspose.Words for SharePoint."